EkoDre/Stay-At-Eko/PROPOSAL.md

   - PUT /listings/:id     → update a listing
   - DELETE /listings/:id  → delete a listing

+ Authentication Details
+- Session-based authentication using express-session
+- Passwords are hashed using bcrypt
+- req.session.userId is used to track the logged-in user
+- Middleware protects private routes:

 HOME PAGE:
   When user visits the homepage
     Fetch all listings from the database